 Residences located on or at the second floor or higher would continue to experience noise levels that exceed FTA criteria, even with the recommended sound wall mitigation, which is considered to be the maximum feasible height.
 A total of approximately 425 residences (including single-family and individual units in multi-family) in 281 buildings would remain exposed to noise in excess of FTA Criteria for a Severe Impact.
 Where needed, these residences would be considered for improved building insulation as additional mitigation.
 Individual residence specific analysis of residual adverse noise effects would be conducted during final design to determine the noise attenuation provided by the existing windows and exterior walls of each affected residence and the specific upgrades required to achieve an interior noise level of 45 Ldn.
+The developer's proposed window design will mitigate noise impacts to all living spaces above the ground floor.

-Mitigation Measure NV-3: Noise insulation and other measures will be provided for residences with second floors or higher that are exposed to noise levels in excess of FTA criteria.
+Mitigation Measure NV-4: Noise insulation and other measures will be provided for residences with second floors or higher that are exposed to noise levels in excess of FTA criteria.
 The mitigation will be designed to achieve an interior noise level of 45 Ldn where feasible.

 In addition to the recommended sound walls and retrofitting of multi-story residences with improved exterior sound isolation, sound absorptive material on the trackway structure would be necessary.
 This mitigation would primarily be needed for areas where the alignment runs in a retained cut.
 To further reduce adverse noise effects to multi-story residences a sound wall would be constructed on both sides of the track where the corridor is narrow (50 feet or less).
 Installation of sound absorptive material on the inside face of retaining walls and sound walls would further reduce sound levels by as much as 2 dBA.
 Otherwise, adverse noise effects could result in noise levels in excess of the FTA criteria.
 Table 5.10-8 identifies the location and length of recommended sound wall absorptive material that would be necessary in addition to the absorptive sound wall specified in Table 5.10-6.
-Figures 5.10-3a through 5.10-3o (above) show the locations of sound walls and sound absorptive materials.
+Figures 5.10-3a through 5.10-3m (above) show the locations of sound walls and sound absorptive materials.